Grootsingh/Noob-Docs/Git-GitHub.md

 how to setup upstream realtaionship?

 ```
+// seting up upstream for main branch
 git push -u <remoteName> <branchName>
+ex: git push -u origin main

+// when you switch to a branch it will create a upstream realtionship automatically
+git switch <branchName>
 ```

+there are two ways to setup upstream relation.

+1. git push -u

+Note: you only need to create a upstream realtionship with main branch manually when you are working on a local repo which later need to send to the github. you don't need to setup upstream realtionship if you have a completly new project which you have created by cloneing a project from the github first before workign on the project in your local machine. becouse when you clone upstream realtion will be automatically be created for the main branch.

 The -u flag (or --set-upstream) establishes a link between the local branch and the remote branch, creating a tracking relationship.
 This means that in the future, you can simply use git push without specifying the remote and branch names, and Git will know where to push your changes.

-you just need to setup upstream relationship onces and you can setup upstream for multiple branchs too.
+you just need to setup upstream relationship onces.

-Note: you need to setup upstream relationship for multiple branch manually.
+generally you need to create a upstream relationship for the main branch with git push -u.

+for other branches you can use git switch <branchName> which will automatically create upstream relationship for us.

+> how GitHub know which upstream relationship to pick when you have multiple branches?

-that GitHub will know which upstream relationship to use based on the branch you are currently on.
+GitHub will know which upstream relationship to use based on the branch you are currently on.

 In your scenario: